horstwerner/dcc/documentation/Card_design.md

   `path`: the association path to evaluate.
 Segments are separated by `/` `derived`: the name (or rather uri) of the derived association type `recursive`: true or false, determines whether the process should be repeated for all nodes reached by the path

+Keep in mind that only nodes for which the (full) specified path has been found (and a shortcut added) are stored in the property specified in `result`.
+Therefore the use of `derive-association` should in most cases be combined with using the `result` as `overlay` to amend a set of nodes and not as self-contained input into a visualization.

 * `path-analysis`: recursively traverses a specified association for all sets of the input set (after inputSelector applied) and for each touched node stores aggregated values over all predecessors (upstream) and over all successors (downstream)